Vitelline membrane

 The vitelline membrane or vitelline envelope is a structure surrounding the outer surface of the plasma membrane of an ovum (the oolemma) or, in some animals (e.g., birds), the extracellular yolk and the oolemma.
 It is composed mostly of protein fibers, with protein receptors needed for sperm binding which, in turn, are bound to sperm plasma membrane receptors.
 The species-specificity between these receptors contributes to prevention of breeding between different species.

 It is called zona pellucida in mammals.
-Between the vitelline membrane and zona pellucida is a fluid-filled perivitelline space.
+Between the vitelline membrane and the oolemma (ovum cell membrane) is a fluid-filled perivitelline space.

 As soon as the spermatozoon fuses with the ovum, signal transduction occurs, resulting in an increase of cytoplasmic calcium ions.
-This itself triggers the cortical reaction, which results in depositing several substances onto the vitelline membrane through exocytosis of the cortical granules, transforming it into a hard layer called the “fertilization membrane”, which serves as a barrier inaccessible to other spermatozoa.
+This itself triggers the cortical reaction, which results in depositing several substances onto the vitelline membrane through exocytosis of the cortical granules, transforming it into a hard layer called the "fertilization membrane", which serves as a barrier inaccessible to other spermatozoa.
 This phenomenon is the slow block to polyspermy.

 In insects, the vitelline membrane is called the vitelline envelope and is the inner lining of the chorion.

 Structure and function

+Birds

 The vitelline membrane of the hen is made of two main protein layers that provide support for the yolk and separation from the albumen.
 The inner layer is known as the perivitelline lamina.
-It is a single layer that measures roughly 1 μm to 3.5 μm thick and is mainly composed of five glycoproteins that have been discovered to resemble glycoproteins of the zona pellucida in mammals involved in maintaining structure.
+It is a single layer that measures roughly 1 μm to 3.5 μm thick and is mainly composed of five glycoproteins that have been discovered to resemble glycoproteins of the zona pellucida in mammals involved in maintaining structure (ZP domain proteins).
 The outer layer, known as the extravitelline lamina, has multiple sublayers which results in thickness that ranges from 0.3 μm to 9 μm.
 It is primarily composed of proteins, such as lysozyme, ovomucin and vitelline outer membrane proteins that are responsible for constructing the network of dense, thin protein fibres that establish the foundation for further growth of the outer layer during embryonic development.
+Taking a wider view, ZP domain proteins are found in the vitelline membrane of chordates (which contains the vertebrates) in general.

 The vitelline membrane is known to function as a barrier that allows for diffusion of water and selective nutrients between the albumen and the yolk.

+Teleost fish

+Teleost fish have no acrosome on their sperm cells.
+Their eggs coats have a small opening that lets a single sperm through.

+Molluscs

+Although molluscs are not closely related to chordates, they too have ZP domain proteins in the vitelline envelope.
+Those recognize sperm lysin.

+Insects

+Insect egg coat is made of structural proteins, but these proteins are not related to the ZP proteins.